Quality Scores and Augmentation Queries

 In some implementations, a synonym score, an edit distance score, and/or a transformation cost score can be applied to each candidate augmentation query.
 Similarity scores can also be determined based on the similarity of search results of the candidate augmentation queries to the search query.
-In other implementations, the synonym scores, edit distance scores, and other types of similarity scores can be applied on a term by term basis for terms in search queries that are being compared.
+In other implementations, the synonym scores, edit distance scores, and other types of similarity scores can be applied on a term-by-term basis for terms in search queries that are being compared.
 These scores can then be used to compute an overall similarity score between two queries.
 For example, the scores can be averaged; the scores can be added; or the scores can be weighted according to the word structure (nouns weighted more than adjectives, for example) and averaged.
 The candidate augmentation queries can then be ranked based upon relative similarity scores.

-Implicit Signals of Query Quality
+Implicit Signals of Query Scores and Quality

 In some implementations, implicit signals of query quality are used to determine if a query can be used as an augmentation query.
 An implicit signal is a signal based on user actions in response to the query.
-Example implicit signals can include click-through rates (CTR) related to different user queries, long click metrics, and/or click-through reversions, as recorded within the click logs.
-A click-through for a query can occur, for example, when a user of a user device, selects or “clicks” on a search result returned by a search engine.
+For example, implicit signals can include click-through rates (CTR) related to user queries, long click metrics, and/or click-through reversions, as recorded within the click logs.
+A click-through for a query can occur, for example, when a user of a user device selects or “clicks” on a search result returned by a search engine.
 The CTR is obtained by dividing the number of users that clicked on a search result by the number of times the query was submitted.
-For example, if a query is input 100 times, and 80 persons click on a search result, then the CTR for that query is 80%.
+For example, if a query is input 100 times and 80 persons click on a search result, then the CTR for that query is 80%.

-A long click occurs when a user, after clicking on a search result, dwells on the landing page (i.e., the document to which the search result links) of the search result or clicks on additional links that are present on the landing page.
-A long click can be interpreted as a signal that the query identified information that the user deemed to be interesting, as the user either spent a certain amount of time on the landing page or found additional items of interest on the landing page.
+A long click occurs when a user, after clicking on a search result, dwells on the landing page (i.e., the document to which the search result links) of the search result or clicks on additional links present on the landing page.
+A long click can be interpreted as a signal that the query identified information that the user deemed interesting, as the user either spent a certain amount of time on the landing page or found additional items of interest on the landing page.

 A click-through reversion (also known as a “short click”) occurs when a user, after clicking on a search result and being provided the referenced document, quickly returns to the search results page from the referenced document.
 A click-through reversion can be interpreted as a signal that the query did not identify information that the user deemed to be interesting, as the user quickly returned to the search results page.

-The reasons for the process behind the patent are explained in the description section of the patent where we are told:
+The reasons for the process behind the patent are explained in the description section of the patent, where we are told:

-Often users provide queries that cause a search engine to return results that are not of interest to the users or do not fully satisfy the users’ need for information.
-Search engines may provide such results for a number of reasons, such as the query including terms having term weights that do not reflect the users’ interest (e.g., in the case when a word in a query that is deemed most important by the users is attributed less weight by the search engine than other words in the query); the queries being a poor expression of the information needed; or the queries including misspelled words or unconventional terminology.
+Often, users provide queries that cause a search engine to return results that are not of interest to the users or do not fully satisfy the users’ need for information.
+Search engines may provide such results for several reasons, such as the query including terms having term weights that do not reflect the users’ interest (e.g., in the case when a word in a query that is deemed most important by the users is attributed less weight by the search engine than other words in the query); the queries being a poor expression of the information needed; or the queries including misspelled words or unconventional terminology.

-the quality signal being indicative of the performance of the first query in identifying information of interest to users for one or more instances of a first search operation in a search engine; determining whether the quality signal indicates that the first query exceeds a performance threshold; and storing the first query in an augmentation query data store if the quality signal indicates that the first query exceeds the performance threshold.
+the quality signal being indicative of the performance of the first query in identifying information of interest to users for one or more instances of a first search operation in a search engine; determining whether the quality signal indicates that the first query exceeds a performance threshold, and storing the first query in an augmentation query data store if the quality signal indicates that the first query exceeds the performance threshold.

 The patent can be found at: